oryaffe/oryaffe/README.md

 Building AI agents and intelligent tools for real technical workflows.

 Currently focused on **AI Engineering**: RAG, MCP, Python, LLM tool use, APIs, and cloud deployment.
-Cybersecurity is the domain I know well and apply when the workflow is security.
+Cybersecurity is my domain expertise, which I apply to security-focused AI workflows.

 ## Featured